-Hynes, 38, enjoyed a remarkable first season as head coach in 2010-11.
+Hynes, 38, enjoyed a remarkable record-setting first season as head coach in 2010-11.
 Despite playing with a depleted lineup due to call-ups to Pittsburgh, which suffered 350 man-games lost, Hynes coached WBS to an impressive 58-21-0-1 record, leading the franchise to its first-ever Macgregor Kilpatrick Trophy as AHL regular-season champions and also claiming the Frank Mathers Trophy as East Division regular-season champions.
-Wilkes-Barre/Scranton’s 58 wins are the second most in AHL history.
+Wilkes-Barre/Scranton’s 58 wins are the second most in AHL history and its 28 victories on the road matched the AHL record .
 For his efforts, Hynes was named as a co-coach for the Western Conference All-Star Squad at the 2011 AHL All-Star Classic in Hershey, PA and won the Louis A.R.
 Pieri Award as the AHL’s Outstanding Coach.

 Hynes served as an assistant coach in WBS in 2009-10, his first year within the Penguins organization, working under current Pittsburgh assistant coach Todd Reirden and helping the team to the postseason.

 Prior to joining WBS, Hynes spent six seasons as a head coach with USA Hockey’s National Development Team Program, posting an overall record of 216-113-19-9.
 In 2007, he was a finalist for the U.S. Olympic Committee Development Coach of the Year.

 Hynes has enjoyed great success on the international stage, leading the U.S. Under-18 National Team to three medals at the IIHF World Under-18 Championships - gold in 2006, silver in 2004 and bronze in 2008.